 BOX - Perpetual Access

-How to make a resource account the Owner of a BOX folder where you are the Owner:
+How to make a resource account the Owner of a BOX folder:

-- Elevate an existing Collaborator to Co-owner (so they can elevate you to co-owner after the transition)
+- If a Co-Owner does not exist, elevate an existing Collaborator to Co-owner (so they may elevate others to co-owner)

 - Add a new collaborator (Editor) using your “department resource account” (chemistry_box) (history_box) (arts_sciences_box) (etc)